atcollab/at/docs/p/variables_parameters.md

 # Variables and Parameters
-Variables and parameters provide a unified way of varying any quantity affecting a lattice.
+Variables and parameters provide a unified way of varying any scalar quantity affecting a lattice.
 They may be used in parameter scans, matching, response matrices…

 ````{grid} 1 1 1 1
 :gutter: 2